-- (d) A contract may contain provisions for renewal.
-If the commodity or contractual service is purchased as a result of a competitive solicitation, a the cost of any all contemplated renewal periods must be included in the competitive solicitation, and evaluated as part of the award evaluation process, including a cost algorithm to determine the cost to the university during renewal periods.
-All contract renewals are subject to sufficient annual appropriations. - (e) The President, or a designee, shall have the authority to enter into deferred payment agreements, in accordance with Board of Governors debt policies.
-The University may utilize the State of Florida Department of Financial Services Controller's Consolidated Equipment Financing Program if it is deemed advantageous.
-When the Consolidated Equipment Financing Program is used, the University will submit the contract to the Department of Financial Services State of Florida Controller for the purpose of pre-audit review and approval prior to acceptance.
-No agreement shall establish a debt of the State or shall be applied to the faith and credit of the State; nor shall any agreement be a liability or obligation of the State except from appropriated funds. - (f) In order to promote cost-effective procurement of commodities and contractual services, the University may enter into contracts that limit the liability of a vendor consistent with Section 672.719, F.S. - (g) The total value of the contract shall be the purchase price for the initial term plus all renewal costs. - (12) Standard of Conduct.
-It shall be a breach of ethical standards for any employee of the University or a member of the Board of Trustees to accept, solicit, or agree to accept a gratuity of any kind, form or type in connection with any contract for commodities or services.
-It shall also be a breach of ethical standards for any potential contractor to offer an employee of the University or member of the Board of Trustees a gratuity of any kind, form or type to influence the development of a contract or potential contract for commodities or services.
+(d) A contract may contain provisions for renewal.
+If the commodity or contractual service is purchased as a result of a competitive solicitation, all contemplated renewal periods must be included in the competitive solicitation, and evaluated as part of the award evaluation process, including a cost algorithm to determine the cost to the university during renewal periods.

+(e) The President, or a designee, shall have the authority to enter into deferred payment agreements, in accordance with Board of Governors debt policies.
+The University may utilize the State of Florida Department of Financial Services Consolidated Equipment

+Financing Program if it is deemed advantageous.
+When the Consolidated Equipment Financing Program is used, the University will submit the contract to the Department of Financial Services for the purpose of pre-audit review and approval prior to acceptance.
+No agreement shall establish a debt of the State or shall be applied to the faith and credit of the State; nor shall any agreement be a liability or obligation of the State except from appropriated funds.

+(f) In order to promote cost-effective procurement of commodities and contractual services, the University may enter into contracts that limit the liability of a vendor consistent with Section 672.719, F.S.

+(g) The total value of the contract shall be the purchase price for the initial term plus all renewal costs.

-- (15) (13) Authority to Suspend or Debar a Business.
-The Chief Procurement Officer shall Director of Purchasing will remove a business business's name from the University's authorized vendor or competitive solicitation list and reject all responses offered by that business in the event the business's performance through acts of omission or commission results in any of the following grounds, when it is determined to be in the best interest of the University: - (a) Failure to respond to a competitive solicitation without giving a justifiable reason for such failure. - (b) Failure to If a vendor fails to make timely delivery or fully comply with the pricing, terms, conditions, or specifications, drawings or terms of an agreement with the University on any one contract or purchase order; - (c) Any unlawful attempt to influence a an purchase, or competitive solicitation specification, award, or other pertinent factor, in violation of this Regulation and BOG Regulation 18.001. - (d) Being charged or convicted before a court of competent jurisdiction with committing a fraud, misdemeanor or felony in connection with the business's commercial enterprise.
+(15) Authority to Suspend or Debar a Business.
+The Chief Procurement Officer shall remove a business from the University's authorized vendor or competitive solicitation list and reject all responses offered by that business in the event the business's performance through acts of omission or commission results in any of the following grounds, when it is determined to be in the best interest of the University, including but not limited to:

+(a) Failure to respond to a competitive solicitation without giving a justifiable reason for such failure.

+(b) Failure to make timely delivery or fully comply with the pricing, terms, conditions, or specifications, on any one contract or purchase order;

+(c) Any attempt to influence a purchase, specification, award, or other pertinent factor, in violation of this Regulation and BOG Regulation 18.001.

+(d) Being charged or convicted before a court of competent jurisdiction with committing a fraud, misdemeanor or felony in connection with the business's commercial enterprise.
 If charges are dismissed, the owner of the business is found not guilty, or the guilty verdict is reversed through the appellate process, the business is found not guilty, or the guilty verdict is reversed through the appellate process, the suspension shall be lifted immediately upon notification by the business.

+(e) Bankruptcy.

-- (e) Bankruptcy. - (f) Failure to participate by submitting a competitive response to three consecutive competive solicitations. - (g) Continuing to supply Supplies commodities or contractual services before without receiving a purchase order or after receiving a notice not to supply commodities or contractual services without first receiving a notice an official Florida State University purchase order signed by the purchasing director.
+(f) Continuing to supply commodities or contractual services before receiving a purchase order or after receiving a notice not to supply commodities or contractual services without first receiving a an official Florida State University purchase order signed by the purchasing director.